Thanks for visiting my website!

 The best way to contact me is via email (dom.g.roche[at]gmail.com) or twitter (@dom_roche).

 Beyond research, I am actively engaged in the open science and science policy communities, both in Canada and internationally.
-I am the president of the Society for Open, Reproducible and Transparent Ecology and Evolutionary biology (SORTEE).
-I serve on SORTEE’s Board of Directors and have chaired the Society’s fundraising committee since 2020.
-I am also an ambassador for the Centre for Open Science and the data repository Figshare; I sit on the Policy Committee for Research Data Canada, the Open Science Working Group for Canadian Science Publishing, the Data Rescue Committee for the NSERC-CREATE Living Data Project, and the Canada National Committee for CODATA (CODATA = Committee on Data for the International Science Council).
+I serve on the Society for Open, Reproducible and Transparent Ecology and Evolutionary biology (SORTEE)'s Board of Directors and have chaired the Society’s fundraising committee since 2020.
+I also serve on the Open Science Working Group for Canadian Science Publishing, the Data Rescue Committee for the NSERC-CREATE Living Data Project, and the Canada National Committee for CODATA (CODATA = Committee on Data for the International Science Council).
 In Switzerland, I am an expert reviewer for the Open Science Program of Swissuniversities.